rudra141/SkyGuard/README.md

 8. [License](#license)

 ## Overview
-SKYGUARD is a high-precision real-time drone detection system engineered to enhance surveillance capabilities using YOLO NAS.
+SKYGUARD is a high-precision real-time drone detection system engineered to enhance surveillance capabilities using YOLO NAS.It can detect drones which are away from the camera.
 The system includes a dynamic web application for live webcam streaming and chat, integrating live alerts for drone detections.

 ## Project Video